geesun/build-scripts/README.md

 --------------------------------------------------------------------------------

-## Platforms
+## Configs

-Platform files provide configuration for platforms and flavours of that platform.
+Config files provide configuration for platforms and flavours of that platform.
 The structure on the filesystem is shown below.

 ```
-platforms/
+configs/
 ├── common
 │   └── common.base
 └── platform_name